 5.4 Mapping national occupation classifications to ISCO

 Unless ISCO-08 is used directly at national level, the comparison of occupational information among countries or regions normally requires that national occupational statistics be converted to the international standard.
-This may be achieved by mapping the national occupational categories to ISCO-08 or by coding directly to the international classification, as described in Section 5.5 below.
+This may be achieved by mapping the national occupational categories to ISCO-08 or by coding directly to the international classification, as described in section 5.5 below.

 Mapping one classification into another is equivalent to coding each group in the first classification to the most appropriate group in the second.
 The validity and accuracy of the mapping will increase with the level detail at which the mapping is done.
 The mapping should be carried out, therefore, at the lowest possible level of aggregation of each of the two classifications, i.e. NOC and ISCO-08 (see Hoffmann, 1994).
 The mapping is generally represented in a correspondence table that shows the relationship between the categories in one classification and those in another.